-Notifications must be lodged in accordance with the Form approved by the Authority and set out in Regulation 120/2009.
-The Form must be submitted with supporting documentation, along with one paper and one digital copy.
-Since July 2009, the Form can also be uploaded to the Authority's website.
+Notifications must be lodged in accordance with the Forms approved by the Authority and set out in Regulation 60/2013.
+The Forms must be submitted with supporting documentation, along with one paper and one digital copy, and can also be uploaded to the Authority's website.
 When supporting documentation is in a foreign language, translation may be required, although documents in English are usually accepted.
-The Authority may waive the requirement for certain information or documents, especially in the context of the pre-notification procedure (see question 3.5 above).
-Under Regulation 120/2009, however, it is up to the notifying parties to assess whether or not it is necessary to complete all the sections on the Form.
-Certain information specified in the Regulation is considered essential to the Form and must always be provided; submitting an incomplete form prevents the notification from becoming effective (see question 3.6 above).
-A new draft regulation setting out a "Regular" and a "Simplified" notification form was opened to public consultation in the summer of 2012 and is expected to be adopted in the coming months.
+Straightforward transactions may be filed pursuant to the Simplified Form (see question 3.9 below), and the Authority may waive the requirement for certain information or documents, especially in the context of the prenotification procedure (see question 3.5 above).
+Under Regulation 60/2013, however, it is up to the notifying parties to assess whether or not it is necessary to complete all the sections on the Regular Form.
+Certain information specified in the Regulation is considered essential to the Form and must always be provided; submitting an incomplete Form prevents the notification from becoming effective (see question 3.6 above).